-We further understand, under the Agreement and Plan of Reorganization dated July 2, 2003 (the "Merger Agreement"), and pursuant to the merger of AFC with and into AFG, the Series J Preferred Stockholders will receive \$25.00 per share, plus accrued dividends from the last dividend payment date to the date of the Merger, in common stock of AFG ("AFG Common Stock"), calculated based on the average of the mean of the average daily high sales price and daily low sales price of AFG Common Stock for a 20-day period prior to the Merger (the "Transaction Consideration").
+We further understand, under the Amended and Restated Agreement and Plan of Reorganization dated [October 1, 2003] (the "Merger Agreement"), and pursuant to the merger of AFC with and into AFG, the Series J Preferred Stockholders will receive \$26.00 per share in common stock of AFG ("AFG Common Stock"), calculated based on the average of the mean of the average daily high sales price and daily low sales price of AFG Common Stock for a 20-day period prior to the Merger, plus cash dividends accruing from November 1, 2003 to the effective time of the Merger (the "Transaction Consideration").
 Additionally, in the event that the AFG Common Stock trades above \$27.00 per share for a specified period prior to the Merger, certain adjustments will be made to the Transaction Consideration.
+Furthermore, pursuant to the Merger Agreement, the parties agreed that the closing of the Merger will not be held prior to November 2, 2003.
+Therefore, the \$1.00 semi-annual dividend per share of Series J Preferred Stock payable on November 1, 2003 will be paid in cash on such date.

 The Special Committee of the Board of Directors (the "Special Committee") of AFC has engaged Duff & Phelps, LLC ("Duff & Phelps") as its independent financial advisor to advise the Special Committee in connection with the contemplated Transaction Consideration to be received by the holders of shares of Series J Preferred Stock.
-Specifically, Duff & Phelps has been asked to provide an opinion (the "Opinion") as to whether the Transaction Consideration to be received by the holders of shares of Series J Preferred Stock pursuant to the Merger Agreement is fair to the holders of such shares from a financial point of view.

-Special Committee of the Board of Directors American Financial Corporation [July , 2003] Page 2
+Special Committee of the Board of Directors American Financial Corporation October 1, 2003 Page 2